webdev-dave/reddit-museum/README.md

 ## To Do List

-- make header thinner (less tall - height around 65px)
+- style desktop dropdown submenus (change background color and adjust box shadows)
+- add zoom in/out buttons for image in full screen mode (and make sure to allow default browser zoom to work - currently not working)
 - fix loading effect to hold down actual size of media being loaded.
 Also make sure prior title remains cleared
-- make react route aware of current genre category
-- incorporate react-router into mobile menu
 - work on subsub menu
 - prevent youtube iframes from crashing/overloading page
-- place full screen button right below image/media
 - create slide show option that plays art of selected gallery on selected time interval (2sec, 5sec, 10sec)
-- add zoom in/out buttons for image in full screen mode (and make sure to allow default browser zoom to work - currently not working)- work on accessing sound in reddit videos
+- work on accessing sound in reddit videos
 - add search button (and map to enter button) to activate search, also show amount of search results on the top of the search results page
 - make sure that every genre loads a minimum of 35 images (if first request < 35 than automatically request and load the next batch or results)
 - add a share link button option